EpicentralLabs/hist-volatility-api/README.md

 Calculates historical volatility for a given token and time range.
 Both fromDate and toDate are included in the calculation.
 For example, if fromDate = 2024-12-31 and toDate = 2025-01-02, prices from all three days (31st, 1st, and 2nd) will be used.

+The API now uses a background task to maintain a rolling 90-day volatility calculation that updates every 60 seconds.
+When a token is first requested, it's added to this cache and the volatility is calculated.
+Subsequent requests for the same token will use the cached value, which is automatically updated in the background.

 #### Query Parameters (all **required**):